Muhammad-Yaqoob-4110/lottery-program/README.md

 ## lottery-program
-C++ Console based lottery program game.
+C++ Console based lottery program.

 ## Setup
 You must have a C++ setup.
 If you have the setup then just run `lottery_program.cpp` file through VScode.